All Episodes

 That's not okay.

-With me, it's attorney client privilege.
+With me, it's attorney-client privilege.

-I mean, so this this is this idea that James Comey is sending this stuff out, and then he said he did it in response to a tweet from the president.
+I mean, so this is this idea that James Comey is sending this stuff out, and then he said he did it in response to a tweet from the president when we know, in fact, that the New York Times reported what was in that memo.

-So he l he really lied.
+So he really lied.

 I think so.

-I think listen, I'm not going to be shocked if James Comey goes back and has to quote correct his testimony once again, which is his modus operandi.
+I think, listen, I'm not going to be shocked if James Comey goes back and has to, quote, correct his testimony once again, which is his modus operandi.

 And then he tried to say, well, now that's up to Robert Mueller to decide.